Divyagupta004dg/barrel-shifter-32bit-uvm/README.md

 **Why 100% coverage does not mean bug-free?** Coverage confirms scenarios were exercised.
 Bugs are caught by scoreboard comparison and assertions — these work together for complete verification.

 Coverage confirms scenarios were exercised.
 Bugs are caught by scoreboard comparison and assertions — these work together for complete verification.

+**Why combinational design?** Barrel shifter is a pure MUX tree — 5 layers of multiplexers for 32-bit.
+No sequential state, no feedback.
+Clock would only add latency with no functional benefit.

+**Why UVM_ACTIVE write agent?** Input side generates stimulus — driver needed.
+Output side is passive — only monitor required.

+**Why cross coverage?** Individual coverpoints only confirm that shift=31 was tested and RIGHT direction was tested separately.
+Cross coverage confirms they were tested together — which is the critical corner case.

+**Why 100% coverage does not mean bug-free?** Coverage confirms scenarios were exercised.
+Bugs are caught by scoreboard comparison and assertions — these work together for complete verification.